donatorsky/go-validator/README.md

 **Applies to:**

+- `nil`: passes with auto-dereference enabled.
+Otherwise, fails when not present in `values`.
-Any value.
-Passes only when a value exists in `values`, optionally using custom `comparator`.
+- `comparable`: passes only when a value exists in `values`, optionally using custom `comparator`.
-When auto dereference is enabled (and it is by default), `nil` value will pass validation.
+- `any`: fails.

 **Modifies output:**